colyseus/docs/docs/state/fossil-delta.md

 // => "{}"
 ```

-You're encouraged to use them for private variables, though.
-See [`@nosync`](#private-variables-nosync) for not synchronizeable properties.
+You're encouraged to use these structures as private, non-synchronizable variables, though.
+See [`@nosync`](#non-synchronizable-properties-nosync).

 #### Avoid mutating arrays